ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 	}
 }
 ```
+Many chapters start with a function with a narrow contract [(82)](https://quuxplusone.github.io/blog/2018/04/25/the-lakos-rule/), [(83)](https://www.open-std.org/jtc1/sc22/wg21/docs/papers/2011/n3279.pdf) returning `void` and ends with one or more functions with a wide contract that returns `bool`.

 In this note the words "mathematical results" means the result of an arithmetic operation interpreting all values as being in ℤ, the infinite number line of integers in both directions.
 I know that the ℤ/n ring is also "mathematics" but I don't care, it is not what we usually intend when talking about counts, sizes, and offsets and not the topic if this note.